 More Info, Directions, Parking, etc.: Chinatown Lion Dances

 Lunar New Year Lantern Exhibition

 This is a stunning exhibition of twelve vibrant Lanterns designed by Australian Chinese artists each representing one of the 12 animals in the Chinese Zodiac.
 Some are as tall as 10 meters high and are lit up every day at dusk.

-They are located in Circular Quay and make for a magnificent walk as you trail from the Sydney Opera House to Dawes Point.
+They are located in Circular Quay and make for a magnificent walk as you trail from the Sydney Opera House to The Rocks.

-Where: Circular Quay from the Opera House to Dawes Point.
+Where: Circular Quay from the Opera House to The Rocks

 How Much: FREE!

 More Info and Performance Programs: Sydney Lunar Lanterns.